 For further information see Appendix 1: Needs Assessment and Content of Pathway Plans for Relevant and Former Relevant Children.

 All young people will have a Pathway Plan in place within 3 months of becoming Eligible and, wherever possible, a Pathway Plan will be in place by the young person's 16th birthday.

-The Pathway Plan will be based on and include a young person's Care Plan and any personal education plan or Connexions Plan will inform and complement the Pathway Plan.
+The Pathway Plan will be based on and include a young person's Care Plan and any personal education plan or careers service plan will inform and complement the Pathway Plan.

 Each young person will be central to drawing up their own Pathway Plan setting the goals and identifying how the local authority will help meet them, including any services being provided in respect of the young person's disability or needs arising from being in custody or as a result of entering the country as an unaccompanied asylum seeker.
 It should be written in a way that meets the needs of the young person, capturing their aspirations and key messages.
 Young people with particular language or communication needs should be provided throughout the process with appropriate interpretation, translation or advocacy support.

 The Pathway Plan must clearly identify the roles of each person who has a part to play in supporting the care leaver.

 The Pathway Plan should also include: